What A Biden Presidency Could Mean For Education

 Another focus point: Title IX , which governs how colleges handle sexual assault and sexual harassment.
 As vice president, Biden helped craft federal guidelines around students' reports of assault — he personally unveiled the now famous "Dear Colleague" letter that outlined how colleges should handle reports.

-Under Devos, the rule was changed — strengthening protections for accused students and employees.
-Advocates for victims' rights say that made it harder for people to report offenses.
+Under DeVos, the rule was changed — strengthening protections for accused students and employees.
+Advocates for victims' rights said that made it harder for people to report offenses.

-"I think [Biden] will continue prioritizing addressing sexual harassment and safe school climates for students," says Shiwali Patel, of the National Women's Law Center, an organization currently challenging Devos' Title IX changes in court.
+"I think [Biden] will continue prioritizing addressing sexual harassment and safe school climates for students," said Shiwali Patel of the National Women's Law Center, an organization challenging DeVos' Title IX changes in court.

 The Trump administration has been friendly with the for-profit sector, but that is set to change under a Biden administration.
 As the attorney general of California, Vice President-elect Kamala Harris prosecuted Corinthian Colleges, a large chain of for-profit colleges that defrauded students.

-While several large for-profit companies were shut down under the Obama administration, the pandemic may usher in new growth to the sector, she notes.
-Already this fall, enrollment is up at for-profit colleges while all other types of colleges have seen declines.
+While several large for-profit companies were shut down under the Obama administration, the pandemic may usher in new growth to the sector, she noted.
+Already this fall, enrollment is up at for-profit colleges, while all other types of colleges have seen declines.